15 Top-Rated Tourist Attractions in Kansas City, Kansas

 Address: 400 Speedway Boulevard, Kansas City, Kansas

-9 Kaw Point Park
+7. Kaw Point Park

-Set in the urban center of Kansas City, this site at the convergence of the Kansas and Missouri Rivers is a historical and educational tribute to the 1804 expedition.
-Kaw Point has several wooded trails, including the Lewis and Clark Heritage Trail, biking trails, and a boat ramp for kayaks, canoes, and motorized boats.
+Set in the urban center of Kansas City, this site at the convergence of the Kansas and Missouri Rivers is a historical and educational tribute to the duo's historic 1804 expedition.

 If you plan a visit during a scheduled performing arts or reenactment event, you can enjoy the outdoor encampment theater on the site where Lewis and Clark camped for three days.
-Unique features of the theater are the 500 limestone seats.
+Unique features of the theater are its 500 limestone seats.

 Address: 1 River City Drive, Kansas City, Kansas